ArbazHamidBamboowala/ArbazBamboowala/README.md

 Worked with various Databases including **SQL and NoSQL**.
 My passion for technology never waned.
 I continuously sought opportunities to blend work and study, culminating in the development of a unique Internet of Things (IoT) application using Python and Raspberry Pi.
 The journey went on creating URL Shortner using **Python**, Analyzing and predicting house prices after covid using various **Machine Learning Algorithms**, Analyzed HR data using **Power BI**, Completed movies prediction using **Tableau** and I have also worked using various cloud technologies such as **AWS, Google, Azure**.
 <br> </br>
-My journey boasts numerous projects, experience with different tools and technologies, is with many more beyond this GitHub repository.
+My journey boasts numerous projects, experience with different tools such as CRM's, ERM and technologies, is with many more beyond this GitHub repository.
 <br> </br>
 My qualifications include:
 <br> </br>